Large whale swims next to whale calf, seen from above the ocean with their tails above the water's surface.

 Fat phobia and diet culture bombard parents with the harmful messages that the worst outcome for ourselves AND our kids is to be fat.
 These messages are relentless and can come at us from social media, news articles, friends, families and even health care providers.
 And these anti-fat biases ingrain the belief that thinness = health, happiness, and success.

-Consequently, as parents of newborns to teenagers, we’re worrying about how to ensure our kids are healthy.
-Growing enough, but not “too much” on the pediatrician’s weight chart.
-We’re fixated on treats and sweets.
+Consequently, as parents of newborns to teenagers, we’re worrying about how to ensure our kids are healthy; growing enough, but not “too much” on the pediatrician’s weight chart.
 We’re trying to make sure our kids don’t get bullied at school.
-Or that their self-image and confidence aren’t just tied to looks.
+Or that their self-image and confidence aren’t just tied to looks or size.

 Raising a child to have a secure relationship with their body can feel like navigating a minefield.